 Trigeminal Neuralgia Surgery

-If medication no longer works to control your facial pain, there are surgical options available including Microvascular Decompression and Glycerol Rhizotomy.
+If medication no longer works to control your facial pain, there are surgical options available including Microvascular Decompression (also known as the Jannetta procedure) and Glycerol Rhizotomy.
 Learn more about our neurosurgical treatments for trigeminal neuralgia.